Abell 1033: Radio halo and gently reenergized tail at 54 MHz: Results

-To get an estimate of the total flux density of the halo, we employ the Halo Flux Density CAlculator \texttt{Halo-FDCA} \citep{Boxelaar2021}, a Markov Chain Monte Carlo code to estimate halo flux densities with reduced human bias.
-The code can handle masks to exclude image regions from the analysis, this allows us to exclude the subtracted regions which do not contain reliable emission.
-We use the code to fit a spherically-symmetric exponential surface-brightness profile described by
+To estimate the total flux density of the halo, we employed the halo flux density calculator \texttt{Halo-FDCA} \citep{Boxelaar2021}, an MCMC code for estimating halo flux densities with reduced human bias.
+The code can handle masks to exclude image regions from the analysis.
+This allowed us to exclude the subtracted regions that do not contain reliable emission.
+We used the code to fit a spherically symmetric exponential surface-brightness profile described by

 to the data.
-Here, $I(r)$ is the surface brightness at a distance $r$ from the profile center, $I_0$ is the peak surface brightness and $r_e$ the \textit{e}-folding radius \citep{Murgia2009}.
-This empirical model is oftentimes found in the literature to accurately describe radio halos \citep[e.g.][]{Vacca2014,Osinga2021,Botteon2021,Botteon2021b} and it comes with a minimal number of free parameters, beneficial for the halo in A1033 which is partly obscured by other sources.
+Here, $I(r)$ is the surface brightness at a distance $r$ from the profile center, $I_0$ is the peak surface brightness, and $r_e$ is the \textit{e}-folding radius \citep{Murgia2009}.
+This empirical model has frequently been found to describe radio halos accurately \citep[e.g.,][]{Vacca2014,Osinga2021,Botteon2021,Botteon2021b} and it comes with a minimum number of free parameters, which is beneficial for the halo in A1033, which is partly obscured by other sources.
 A similar analysis for A1033 in LOFAR HBA is presented in \citet{Botteon2022}.
-To allow a consistent analysis of the LBA and HBA data specifically tailored to A1033, we redo the source subtraction, imaging and fitting procedures also for the HBA data.
+To allow a consistent analysis of the LBA and HBA data specifically tailored to A1033, we repeated the source subtraction, imaging, and fitting procedures also for the HBA data.